-We rely on a combination of copyright, patent, trademark, and trade secret laws, confidentiality procedures, contractual provisions, and other measures to establish and protect our proprietary and confidential information.
+We rely on a combination of copyright, patent, trademark, trade secret laws, confidentiality procedures, contractual provisions, and other measures to establish and protect our proprietary and confidential information.
 All of these measures afford only limited protection.
 These measures may be invalidated, circumvented, breached, or challenged, and others may develop intellectual property, technologies or processes that are similar, or superior to, our intellectual property or technology.
 We may not have adequate controls and procedures in place to protect our proprietary and confidential information.
-Despite our efforts to protect our intellectual property and proprietary rights, unauthorized parties may attempt to copy, and succeed in copying, our products or may obtain or use information that we regard as proprietary or confidential.
+Despite our efforts to protect our intellectual property and proprietary rights, unauthorized parties may attempt to copy and succeed in copying our products or may obtain or use information that we regard as proprietary or confidential.
 If it becomes necessary for us to resort to litigation to protect our intellectual property rights, any proceedings could be burdensome, costly, and distracting to management, and we may not prevail.
 Further, adequate remedies may not be available in the event of an unauthorized use or disclosure of our proprietary or confidential information.
-Failure to successfully establish or enforce our intellectual property rights could materially and adversely affect our business, financial condition, and results of operations.
-Furthermore, there is a risk that we may infringe on the intellectual property rights of others.
+Failure to successfully establish or enforce our intellectual property rights of others.
 As is the case with many other companies in the PCB industry, we from time to time receive communications from third parties asserting patent rights over our products and enter into discussions with such third parties.
 Irrespective of the validity or the successful assertion of such claims, we could incur costs in either defending or settling any intellectual property disputes alleging infringement.
-If any claims, whether or not they have merit, are brought against our customers for such infringement, we could be required to expend significant resources in defending
+If any claims, developing non-infringing alternatives or obtaining licenses.
+We may not be successful in developing such alternatives or in obtaining such licenses on reasonable terms, or at all, and may be required to modify or cease marketing our products or services, which could disrupt the production processes, damage our reputation, and materially and ad

-Foreign laws may not afford us sufficient protections for our intellectual property, and we may not be able to obtain patent protection outside of the United States
+Foreign laws may not afford us sufficient protections for our intellectual property, and we may not be able to obtain patent protection outside of the United States.

 Certain nations that we operate in may not grant us certain intellectual property rights that are customarily granted in more developed legal systems.
 Patent law reform in the United States and other countries may also weaken our ability to enforce our patent rights or make such enforcement financially unattractive.
 For example, despite continuing international pressure on the Chinese government, intellectual property rights protection continues to present significant challenges to foreign investors and, increasingly, Chinese companies.
-Chinese commercial law is relatively undeveloped compared to the commercial law in our other major markets and only limited protection of intellectual property is available in China as a practical matter.
-Although we have taken precautions in the operations of our Chinese subsidiaries and in our joint venture agreements to protect our intellectual property, any local design or manufacture of products that we undertake in China could subject us to an increased risk that unauthorized parties will be able to copy or otherwise obtain or use our intellectual property, which could harm our business.
+Chinese commercial law is considered by some to be relatively undeveloped compared to the commercial law in our other major markets and only limited protection of intellectual property is available in China as a practical matter.
+Although we have taken precautions in the operations of our Chinese subsidiaries and in our joint venture agreement to protect our intellectual property, any local design or manufacture of products that we undertake in China could subject us to an increased risk that unauthorized parties will be able to copy or otherwise obtain or use our intellectual property, which could harm our business.
 We may also have limited legal recourse in the event we encounter patent or trademark infringement.
 Uncertainties with respect to the Chinese legal system may adversely affect the operations of our Chinese subsidiaries.
-China has put in place a comprehensive system of intellectual property laws; however, incidents of infringement are common, and enforcement of rights can, in practice, be difficult.
+China has put in place a comprehensive system of intellectual property laws; however, incidents of infringement are relatively common, and enforcement of rights can, in practice, be difficult.
 If we are unable to manage our intellectual property rights, our business and operating results may be seriously harmed.